 If you do decide to appeal the court’s decision regarding attorney fees in your divorce case, you need to consider seriously retaining the services of an attorney skilled in appellate cases.
 Not all divorce attorneys have experience with appeals.
 A lawyer typically will schedule a no-fee initial consultation to discuss your situation.

-When it comes to divorce, it’s if you try to avoid heading to court.
+When it comes to divorce, it’s best if you try to avoid heading to court.
 A judge will have to handle your differences if you can’t settle them between you.
 There are times when you will have to appear in divorce court, but most of the time, it can be handled privately without court proceedings.

 There are many options for divorce that don’t involve stepping foot in a courtroom.
 You and your spouse can consider hiring a lawyer but take part in mediation, or seek a collaborative divorce.